 By all accounts, FF16 has been in development for quite some time.
 A now-deleted recruitment page from April 2019 indicated that Square Enix was hiring developers for “a new key project following Final Fantasy XIV, taking up a challenge for the next generation.”
 In retrospect, that was definitely FF16.

 Industry insider Jason Schreier also reportedly stated during a September 24, 2020 episode of his podcast Triple Click that FF16 has been in development for four years (at least since the release of FF15 in 2016) and that it might be released sooner than expected.
 All things considered, something like early 2022 seems most likely.

 What is the Final Fantasy 16 story?

-"The legacy of the crystals has shaped our history for long enough," a voiceover says in the trailer.
+The gruff man presented in the trailer is Clive some years later.
+"The legacy of the crystals has shaped our history for long enough," he says.

 What type of game is Final Fantasy 16?

 According to a sketchy leak on 4chan from May 2020, FF16 is going to draw some inspiration from Dark Souls while retaining combat elements from Final Fantasy XV.
 If the trailer is any indication, then that's totally accurate.
 In fact, combat looks a touch more fluid and engaging when compared to FF15.
 It'll definitely be a role-playing game, but FF16 will be closer to a story-forward action game than anything like a classic FF.